AxelGard/inkpot/README.md

 ```

 Currently this returns a markdown table.
-More a better format will be added.
+More functionality and a better format will be added.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details